MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-supported-formats.md

 > * CSV: http://csvlint.io/
 > * JSON: https://jsonlint.com/
 >
->  you've confirmed that the data is properly formatted, make sure that the data is organized as expected.
-For example, if you try to ingest two columns of data but only have one column of data, the data might fail to be ingested.
+> Once you've confirmed that the data is properly formatted, make sure that the data is organized as expected.
+For example, if you are trying to ingest data into a two column table but the data only has one column, the data might fail to be ingested.

 |Format   |Extension   |Description|
 |---------|------------|-----------|